demisto/content/Packs/CiscoEmailSecurity/Integrations/CiscoEmailSecurity/README.md

 ### cisco-email-security-message-details-get
 ***
-Cisco Email Security get details on a message
+Retrieves details of a message.

 #### Base Command